Aicent-Stack/manifesto/rfcs/RFC-003-RPKI-IMMUNITY.md

 ### 3. Security Specification
 - 99.99% Identity Integrity via ROA-style verification.
 - Mandatory 300µs quarantine latency for any pulse failing signature validation.

+### Inspired by the foundational work of RFC 6480, but evolved for nanosecond AI impulse telemetry.